Geology of the Grand Canyon

 For both questions, the available evidence is the same: the rocks, fossils, and landforms of the Colorado Plateau and the Grand Canyon, and evidence derived from those sources, such as radiometric dates.
 Only the interpretation is different.
 My goal in this article is to explore both interpretations, that of creationist Flood geology and that of conventional geology, and try to determine which one gives a better explanation for all the available evidence.
 I won't be able to tell for sure which one is right this way, because there may be a third alternative I'm not considering, but I should be able to tell if one (or both) is definitely wrong.
 I've deliberately tried to keep this at as simple a level as possible, to show that anyone, whether they have any geologic training or not, can see and understand what the Grand Canyon has to show us.

 I also want to make it clear that I'm interested in one thing only: do the rocks themselves support the creationist theory?
-I'm not interested in what the Bible says.
+I'm not interested in attacking anyone's religion or their religious faith; I have known many very good people who were very strongly religious.
+However, when we're talking about science, then I believe religious faith shouldn't get involved.
+"Now faith is the assurance of things hoped for, the conviction of things not seen," says the Bible itself (Hebrews 11:1).
+But science is about what we can see.
 If the physical evidence fails to support the theory, then no written words will change that.
 Humans can be fallible, humans can be deceptive, but the rocks cannot lie.
 Nature is often complex, but never dishonest.
 The geologic record shows what actually happened, and there's no way around that.

 So, first we need to look at how the Colorado Plateau got there.
 Then we can look at how the Grand Canyon was cut into the Plateau.
 Then perhaps we can summarize what we know and reach some conclusions.